-Our expert staff at Center for Audiology Services provides services to those from newborn to over a hundred years old.
+Our expert staff at Center for Audiology Services provides services to provides services to adult patients throughout the Lehigh Valley area.
 These include basic behavioral tests and sophisticated computerized otoneurological evaluations.
 When appropriate, the latest digital hearing aids may be utilized to help compensate for hearing loss.
 Hearing care services are offered at our office location in Bethlehem to all those in Bethlehem, Easton and the Lehigh Valley.

 If a hearing loss is suspected, an appointment with one of our certified Audiologists should be made for the purposes of testing and evaluation.